fspruce/mind-ease/README.md

 #### Media

 - Images found through [Pexels](http://www.pexels.com).
+  - MindEase Logo - Photo by Tara Winstead: https://www.pexels.com/photo/illustration-of-a-head-and-butterflies-around-the-scalp-and-inside-the-brain-8849272/

 #### AI Use

-- Removal of backgrounds on logo image.
+- Removal of background on logo image.
+- Finding fonts that fit the project.
+-
+- No AI used for image creation or code snippets.

 #### Acknowledgement